neondatabase/website/content/docs/guides/branch-restore.md

 ## How to use branch restore

-You can use the Neon Console or the CLI to restore branches
+You can use the Neon Console or the CLI to restore branches.

 <Tabs labels={["Console", "CLI"]}>